 October 3, 2024

 Secrets Lacy Fewer · SECRETS ALF MP3 Reading Brigid’s letters forever changed my thinking on secrets.
-The muttering, “leave well enough alone,” holding onto their truth, nurturing it.
-Emotionless faces as I tried to get them to understand, it consumed me.
-No one wanted to help carry their cross, no one knew what to do with
+The muttering—”leave well enough alone”—holding onto their truth, nurturing it.
+Emotionless faces, as I tried to get them to understand, it consumed me.
+No one wanted to help carry their cross; no one knew what to do with their pain—a

 Page [tcb_pagination_current_page] of [tcb_pagination_total_pages]